gamazonlab/DeepMutScan/figures/README.md

 ## Figures

-In general, use the bl2gr2rd color palette.
+In general, we use the bl2gr2rd color palette.
 ![Image](ColorPalette_colorRamps.png)